Tips for a Healthy Immune System

 So, it turns out that your mum was right: you should eat your vegetables!

 Fibre is by far one of the most essential components within your average vegetable that influences the immune system.
-We often hear information that fibre is good for your digestion and overall health, but how fibre could help the immune system?
+We often hear information that fibre is good for your digestion and overall health, but how could fibre help the immune system?

 These good bugs in your gut, also called the gut microbiota, need to feed on something.
 Can you guess what that could be?
 Yep, that’s right, they need food to survive, and insoluble fibre from vegetables and plants (think fibrous fruits, whole grains and seeds) is what they need to thrive3.